About Us

 GOALS

-• Promote federal support for improved access to care
+• Promote federal support for improved access to care.

 HOW WE ARE REACHING OUR GOALS

-We create educational materials and briefing sheets that summarize the problems with and research related to eating disorders, and we meet with Members of Congress and federal agencies.
-We have held two Congressional briefings a year since 2000.
+• Educating Members of CongressWe develop educational materials and briefing sheets highlighting key issues and research, and regularly meet with Members of Congress and federal agencies.
+Since 2000, we've hosted two Congressional briefings a year.

 Looking at helping us with our goals and mission?
 Become a Member!